The Role of Referrals in Immobility, Inequality, and Inefficiency in Labor Markets: Market Design and Policies

-A government can impose policies to alleviate the inequality and immobility that arise in referral networks.
-Moreover, as we have seen above, this not only improves `fairness,' but can also increase overall productivity.
-We now analyze some prominent policies in the context of the blue-green setting described above.
+In this section, we consider market design aspects and policies that can alleviate the inequality and immobility that arise in referral networks.
+Moreover, as we have seen above, doing so not only improves `fairness' but can also increase overall productivity.

+We first explore algorithmic fairness, i.e., how a platform (an algorithm) with firms and workers can be designed to alleviate the negative consequences of referrals (Section~\ref{sec:forward}).
+In particular, firms may be able to see which workers have already had a chance to be hired via referrals and which have not, depending on the design of the platform.
+This provides opportunities to un-referred workers and completely eliminates the lemons effect, which leads to short- and long-term improvements in all aspects of the market: more equality, mobility, and productivity.
+We also consider a variation whereby firms cannot see whether someone was previously referred but can distinguish greens from blues; i.e., firms can selectively hire disadvantaged workers from the pool.
+They have incentives to do so since advantaged workers suffer a more severe lemons effect.

+These policies can have a slow impact when vacancies are primarily filled on the referral market or when search costs in the pool are high, or such policies may be impossible to implement for technological or legal reasons.
+Thus, we also consider a variety of affirmative action policies---which are changes in the given period's employment mix.
+Such policies increase minority employment closer to balanced, but also have dynamic implications that we explore.
+As we show, the impact of such policies is subtle and may be counter-productive in the short term (Section~\ref{sec:ineq_period_to_period}).
+However, a well-targeted policy can have positive long-term impacts on both inequality and productivity (Section~\ref{sec:aadynamic}).
+Furthermore, the potential short-term negative impacts can be mitigated with careful attention as to how the policy is implemented (Appendix~\ref{sec:optAA}).

+Finally, we also explore the impact of firing workers on inequality, as well as the impact of macroeconomic conditions on the functioning of the market (Appendix~\ref{section:firing_workers}).

-For simplicity, throughout this section, we specialize to the situation in which blues and greens are both completely homophilous, so that $h_b=h_g=1$.
-Furthermore, we presume that firms hire when indifferent ($r=1$).\footnote{This assumption is only consequential when firms do not hire from the pool, as then the equilibrium threshold ($w_{min}$) does not adjust to small changes in employment.
+Throughout this section, we specialize to the situation in which blues and greens are both completely homophilous; i.e., $h_b=h_g=1$.
+Furthermore, we focus on equilibria in which firms hire when indifferent ($r=1$).\footnote{This assumption is only consequential when firms do not hire from the pool, as then the equilibrium threshold ($\ubar{w}$) does not adjust to small changes in employment.
 As a result, firms could make more or fewer hires on the referral market.
-As long as there are no atoms in the distribution of productivities at exactly the min wage, $\Pr(v_i=w_{min})=0$, we do not have to worry about this issue.} These restrictions simplify the exposition, but are not necessary for the results that follow.
+As long as there are no atoms in the distribution of productivities at exactly the min wage, $\Pr(v_i=\ubar{w})=0$, we do not have to worry about this issue.} These restrictions simplify the exposition but are not necessary for the results that follow.

-Without loss of generality, suppose that blues are relatively advantaged in starting employment, so that $\frac{e_b}{e_g} > \frac{n_b}{n_g}$.